Faouzi Aaish

-Faouzi Mubarak Aaish (فوزي مبارك عايش; born 27 February 1985) is a Bahraini professional football player of Moroccan origin.
-He is currently a free agent and the Bahrain national football team.
+Faouzi Mubarak Aaish (فوزي مبارك عايش; born 27 February 1985) is a retired Bahraini professional football player of Moroccan origin.
+He last played for Al-Hala SC and is a former Bahrain national football team international player.

 International career

 Born in Morocco, Aaish represented Bahrain in international competition and made 103 appearances for the Bahrain national football team, including 14 qualifying matches for the 2006 and 2010 FIFA World Cup.
 He scored the game-winning goal against Qatar to keep Bahrain's hopes of qualifying alive on 2 April 2009.
 Faouzi scored a penalty against Qatar which ended to 1–0 win, and Bahrain made it out of the group stage into the semi-finals of the GCC cup.